 Our conscious mind is our experience of the tiny handful of things we’re focused on right now, while our unconscious mind is everything else we’ve ever experienced.

-In normal day-to-day life, the only time the hard limit of being able to track 4 things at once becomes an issue is when we’re in a crisis that has to be dealt with right now.
+In normal day-to-day life, the only time the hard limit on how many things we can track becomes an issue is when we’re in a crisis that has to be dealt with right now.
 And when this kind of crisis happens, our brains have stuff they can do to handle it.

 Have you ever heard people tell stories of how they were in some kind of accident, and time slowed right down?
 This is a phenomenon known as time distortion, and our brains do it automatically to help us to survive.
 When things are going well, and we’re in flow, time flies by.
 And when things aren’t going well, or we’re bored, our brains handily slow down our perception of time to give us a chance to figure out a solution.

-With our brains being able to adjust our perception of time to suit the situation, and with our ability to instantly switch our focus, it turns out that being able to focus on just 4 things at once is actually plenty.
+With our brains being able to adjust our perception of time to suit the situation, and with our ability to instantly switch our focus, it turns out that being able to focus on only a tiny number of things at once is actually plenty.
 Especially since our brain will quickly group those things together, converting them to just one thing in our mind, which frees up resources.

 The capacity limits of our neural network mean we have blind spots, and hypnosis happens when we exploit these blind spots.